 2. ONEHOPE Wines

-Liza has been a fan of ONEHOPE’s sustainable wines for more than five years now and has even visited their winery in Napa.
+Liza has been a fan of ONEHOPE’s sustainable wines for more than five years now and has even visited the company’s winery in Napa.
 The wines are of excellent quality, and each bottle gives back to a worthy cause.

 3. Sheets & Giggles